-Whether it’s about recovery time, budget or something more complex, many of our New York gynecomastia patients have a concern or two about whether they can undergo male breast reduction surgery.
+Whether it’s about recovery time, budget or something more complex, many of our patients have a concern or two about whether they can undergo male breast reduction surgery.
 In fact, it’s a rare guy who comes through the door with nothing at all to consider prior to his procedure.

 Prospective candidates for male breast reduction often think surgery will be too risky if they have diabetes, blood pressure issues, HIV or another condition they’re handling.
 The truth is, we have treated many guys with health challenges.
 As long as your primary care physician clears you for the procedure and you complete all required tests, there’s no reason surgery should be an undue risk.